comoyo/blog.telenor.io/_posts/2015-10-26-machine-learning.md

 We were incredibly surprised how far we managed to get in 36 hours.
 The classifier is rough around the edges, and more training data probably helps, it's surprising to see how well the classifier already manages to distinguish movement.
 It's even more surprising to see that we even managed to get proper results by just using one out of the six axes.
 Just imagine how much better this can get with more data.
 Machine learning is really maturing.

 I'd like to encourage everyone reading this to actually try our project.
 We already trained the model, and all code and instructions are listed in [this GitHub repo](https://github.com/la3lma/movement-analysis).
 You'll just need a phone.
 Of course you can just throw away our model and use our code to train a completely new one.
 To get you started we already included some data of people walking up the stairs.
-Try feeding that data into the model, and see what happens, we'd love to see your results!
+Try feeding that data into the model, and see what happens.
+We'd love to see your results!

 ---